 Indoor production is more predictable than field production.

 Growing plants indoors gives you an opportunity to control light and temperature.
 You will not eliminate pests and diseases, but your efforts will be limited and concentrated so that you will get better results with non-toxic approaches.
-You can consider ergonomics in setting up your growing trays so harvest no longer requires back breaking labor.
-You can eliminate losses caused by drought and freezes.
+You can consider ergonomics in setting up your growing trays so harvest no longer requires back-breaking labor.
+You can eliminate losses caused by drought and freeze.

 The first rule of profitable hydroponic greenhouse production of strawberries is…

 Most growers of strawberries in greenhouses will use buckets or a gutter system specifically designed for strawberry production, but strawberries don’t require containers specifically designed for them.
 You can grow strawberries in hanging baskets.
 If you are already growing perennial plants in 3-liter pressed fit pots, you can grow really nice strawberries in the same system.

 Your greenhouse doesn’t have to be kept at tropical temperatures.
 Strawberries like it cool.
 It’s OK to keep strawberries at 45° F/ 7° C at night.
 They prefer a temperature around 75° F/ 23° C during the day.
 A minimum-heat house is good enough.

 More control over temperature is always better.
 You can always improve temperature control.
 But if minimum heat is what you have, there’s no reason not to try strawberries.
 Cool nighttime temperatures while your plants are fruiting maintain fruit quality.